MileHacker Logo

 • Hours: Most sites open morning (8:00/8:30 AM) until early afternoon (3:00/4:00 PM), with later opening times in summer.
 Check official websites for current times.

 • Entrance Fees: Typically €6-€8 per site.
-Combined tickets might be available.
+Combined tickets could be an option.
 Reduced fees for seniors (65+ with ID) and students (ISIC/university ID).

 • Guided Tours: Arrange through local tour operators or private licensed guides for in-depth insights.
 Audio guides are sometimes available.